 Tips for Visiting Pub Street

-• Don’t be afraid to wander: Some of the best spots are in the quieter side alleys nearby.
+- Don’t be afraid to wander: Some of the best spots are in the quieter side alleys nearby.
+Pub Street is generally a very safe place to explore but some travelers like carrying a small personal safety alarm like this one for extra peace of mind.

 Pub Street may not be everyone’s vibe—but if you go in with the right expectations, it can be a fun, flavorful part of your Siem Reap trip.
 Whether you’re sipping beer, sampling street food, or dancing under the neon lights, it’s a place to let loose and soak in the energy of Cambodia’s most visited town.